10 Free Tools for Dashboards, Data Visualisation and Infographics

 Tableau Public gets you access to most of Tableau’s paid range of features – in-depth insights, data storytelling and analytics on demand.
 You can uncover data patterns, like sales trends or consumer behaviour, and create visualisations that connect to Excel, CSV or other data sources

 Tableau Public publishes your visualisations – maps, graphs, charts and other outputs – on the web through a simple user interface and live dashboard.
-So you don’t want to use this for anything commercially sensitive, confidential or embarrassing.
+You may not want to use this for anything commercially sensitive, confidential, or embarrassing.

 4. Databox